xpepermint/vue-rawmodel/README.md

 ## Validation

-Object validation has been one of the incentives for creating the [Contextable.js](https://github.com/xpepermint/contextablejs) framework.
-This is why it's so easy to use [Contextable.js](https://github.com/xpepermint/contextablejs) also for validation a web form.
-This plugin adds some additional configuration options on the `Vue` object to make the code even more clean.
+Object validation has been one of the incentives for creating the [contextable.js](https://github.com/xpepermint/contextablejs) framework.
+This plugin brings even more elegant way to do form validation using `contextable.js`.

 ```html
 <template>